• Skip to primary navigation

 This task can help you limit your participation in functions, people, and situations that drain you and put you in a bad mood.
 You will also identify the tasks that recharge your energy and bring you joy.

-When you notice that you feel overly tired or unable to focus at work, change your behavior, rearrange your work and personal schedule, and fit in an activity that makes you feel good.
+When you notice that you feel overly tired or unable to focus at work, change your behavior, re-arrange your schedule, and fit in an activity that you think that can recharge you and thus enhance your well being.

 teledermatology's advantages